52Alexis/FlashCardGen/README.md

 - Automatically generate questions and answers.

 ## File List
-- **flashcardgen.pynb**: The Jupyter notebook that contains all the code for extracting information from PDFs and generating flashcards.
+- **flashcardgen.ipynb**: The Jupyter notebook that contains all the code for extracting information from PDFs and generating flashcards.

 ## How to run the code
 1. Clone this repository to your local machine: